loner02/Pssst/README.md

 -  A web server with support for socket.io and net pipes.
 -  Currently implemented using node.js, with express, socket.io and node-lame modules.
 -  Automatically converts the audio stream to MP3 for smaller size and wider browser support.
+Use LAME encoder.

 ### Speech Server